rubocode/frontier.nvim/doc/design/strategy.md

 > sufficient for doing everything.
 > That's what having a clean design is all about.
 > **Linus Torvalds**

-A practical way to supply default mappings emerged as the design and the implementation evolved and tackled redundancy and duplication elegantly.
-It lifted up the semantic relationships into harmonious and consistent color mactching choices resulting in further simplification.

 If you don't supply a customization inside the theme, a default implementation using your standardized (internal abstraction)